This page has a bunch of my Chumby projects, here's quick links to each:

 Chumby Thoughts

-Far and away the best feature is the philosophy that produced it.
+I recently purchased a Chumby (February 2008) and have to say I love it.
+It's a tiny computer, about the size of a very small purse, and is built into a beanbag, and everyone loves beanbags.
+But far and away the best feature is the philosophy that produced it.
 I'm so used to dealing with companies that fight against people using their products in unintended ways.
 For example, Canon just changed the way their firmware loads onto their cameras solely to derail the CHDK 3rd party firmware project.
 Crazy!
-You'd think companies would want people to add new features to their products for them.
-But alas.
+That's like General Motors intentionally silencing someone who figured out how to get 100 mpg from one of their cars.
+Oh wait, didn't that already happen?

 Anyway, Chumbies feel like sanity.
-The people giving tech support are hackers themselves, and they encourage you to do odd things with your gizmo.
-And I'm all about doing odd things with gizmos.
+The people giving tech support are hackers themselves, and they encourage you to make the most of your gizmo.
+And I'm all about making the most of gizmos.
 Poking around the control panel today I found a hidden screen with the words "We believe in the users".
 Nice.

 That's not to say they don't have their problems: there's a big whiff of Web 2.0-style VC funding going on, so the company is pretty protective of their image, which translates to only letting people post very limited programs on the Chumby website.
-But that's ok because they invite you to do whatever you want outside of their site so I guess I shouldn't complain too much.
+But that's ok because they invite you to do whatever you want outside of their ecosystem so I guess I shouldn't complain too much.
+A phrase that I hear often on their forum is "the exits are clearly marked", meaning there's lots of documentation on how to use your Chumby outside of the "widget" universe, but the hacks aren't sharable on any public forum.
+In my opinion the sharable widgets are a bit too restricted, and I question whether the Chumby will be able to compete with modern smartphones under its current security-obsessed philosophy, but what the hey its still a nice gizmo.

 ChumbySpy!